fbpx

 More information from CDE can be found on their website.

-Overview – NOVEMBER 2023 UPDATE
+Overview – MAY 2024 UPDATE

-• Most funding (80%) required for school district employees to provide arts education instruction:
+• Most funding for arts education instructors:

 • For LEAs with over 500 students: